A-xesey/Flora-Editor-Reconstruction/README.md

   * You can use your own plants in your adventures, but only until you delete the Pollation.package file in the AppData\Spore folder.
   * Don't raise the trunks too high/low from the root, otherwise the game may crash.
   * I recommend you use ForceSave mod or this instruction: https://davoonline.com/phpBB3/viewtopic.php?t=4912
-  * If you want to delete your plant, then rename the file !FE_eDELETEPLANTS to !FE_dDELETEPLANTS.
+  * If you want to delete your plant, then rename the file !FE_eDELETEPLANTS to !FE_dDELETEPLANTS (for the second file you need FORCESAVE).
 This way, the file will be read first by the game in alphabetical order, and the file to be saved will be the last.
 Then resave the creation you want to delete and you can delete it.
 IMPORTANT AFTER THIS, RENAME THE FILE BACK TO DELETE, OTHERWISE THE PLANTS WILL NOT BE DISPLAYED CORRECTLY.
   * There are some problems with trunks after they are raised above the body:
 1. If the top of a plant's trunk points straight up and you try to lengthen it, then at some point the lengthened trunk will simply disappear.
 Just place the top of the trunk at an angle.
 2. For editors, there are variables that determine how many polygons will be rendered for the body.
 After being picked up, these variables no longer work on the trunks, and they are rendered in a better quality, which is why the game may stutter, and a huge number of such trunks can lead to the disappearance of all the trunks of the plant.
 To fix this a little, you need to lower the quality of shadows and lighting and increase the Graphic Cache Size.